OpenGeoscience/geojs/docs/users.rst

 `geo.renderer <http://opengeoscience.github.io/geojs/apidocs/geo.renderer.html>`_
     A renderer is responsible for drawing geometries and images on the map.
 This is an abstract class which serves to define the minimal interface for a renderer.
-Renderers can provide an extended interface so that they can be used as a *base renderer*.
-The base renderer provides support methods for conversion between world and screen coordinates and must respond to the map's request for navigation commands.
-Every map must have exactly one layer attached to a base renderer.
-Currently, `geo.gl.vglRenderer <http://opengeoscience.github.io/geojs/apidocs/geo.gl.vglRenderer.html>`_
-    is the only available base renderer.
+    Not all features are available in all renderers, and an appropriate renderer must be selected for a layer based on the features that will be used.
+    If a renderer is requested when creating a layer, and that renderer is not supported by the current installation, a fallback renderer may be used instead and a warning sent to the console.
+    `geo.gl.vglRenderer <http://opengeoscience.github.io/geojs/apidocs/geo.gl.vglRenderer.html>`_
+    requires webGL support.
     `geo.d3.d3Renderer <http://opengeoscience.github.io/geojs/apidocs/geo.d3.d3Renderer.html>`_
-    is also availabe for renderering features as SVG elements.
+    requires the d3 library to be present.

 `geo.layer <http://opengeoscience.github.io/geojs/apidocs/geo.layer.html>`_
     Layer objects are created by the map's ``createLayer`` method.
 This is an abstract